Skip to main content

 The current figures for means of transport around the world – as well as for the heating market in the EU – are as follows:

 Throughout the world, more than 1.4 billion vehicles are currently powered by conventional internal combustion engines.
 In addition, there are around 27,000 aircraft and 90,000 ships worldwide for which there is no sensible technical alternative in sight.
 These existing fleets will continue to form the basis for mobility in the coming decades.
 Moreover, around 20 million heating systems in the EU alone operate with conventional liquid and gaseous fuels.
-Given this reality, the sustainable solution for climate protection is to use carbon-neutral fuels.
+Given this reality, the sustainable solution for climate protection is to use low carbon fuels.

-One goal is to be able to use existing fleets in a climate-neutral way in the future. eFuels are a solution for all vehicles and means of transport, both now and in the future. eFuels are actually sustainable in two ways: Firstly, they are produced from renewable electricity and release only as much CO2 as was previously captured for the production of eFuels.
-Secondly, they can be used as liquid fuels in existing vehicles and infrastructures, including the global filling station network. eFuels can also be used in the chemical industry to operate in an almost climate-neutral manner.
+One goal is to be able to use existing fleets in a climate-neutral way in the future. eFuels are a solution for many vehicles and means of transport, both now and in the future. eFuels are actually sustainable in two ways: Firstly, they are produced from renewable electricity and release only as much CO2 as was previously captured for the production of eFuels.
+Secondly, they can be used in existing vehicles and infrastructures, including the global filling station network. eFuels can also be used in the chemical industry to operate in an almost climate-neutral manner.

 Applications

 By using eFuels – initially as an admixture to conventional fuels and combustibles through to their complete replacement – we are creating a climate-neutral solution for several sectors.
-For example, eFuels are suitable for all vehicles and means of transport, provide a climate-neutral alternative to conventional heating oil in the heating market, and can also be used as refinery feedstocks in the chemical industry.

 Energy transition in road transport thanks to eFuels